 - Waddle Ranch (except for the north facing trails — Erica’s, Matt’s)

 - Martis Valley

 - Boca Hill/Lloyd’s

-Now it’s time for everyone to do a little snow dance, and then have some fun out there!
+Now it’s time for everyone to do a little snow dance to build up that base, and then have some fun out there!
 And please share your recommendations and ideas in the comments below for keeping your running going through the winter.